Mūlamadhyamakakārikā: Background

 Nāgārjuna's main contention with svabhāva theories was that they contradicted the fundamental Buddhist doctrine of dependent origination (pratītyasamutpāda).
 Furthermore, essence theories are not in agreement with the Mahāyāna sutras Nāgārjuna would have been familiar with.
 These sutras, particularly the Prajñāpāramitā sūtras, teach a kind of comprehensive illusionist ontology that sees all dharmas, even nirvana and Buddhahood, as being empty and like an illusion.
 This illusionism was not totally new, since similar ideas about emptiness can be found in the early Buddhist texts (see: Samyutta Nikaya 22:95, as well as Samyukta Āgama 335 and 297).
-However, the Prajñāpāramitā texts are unique in seeing all dharmas, including nirvana, as empty illusions.
+However, the Prajñāpāramitā texts are unique in seeing all dharmas, including nirvana, as empty and like illusions.
 The MMK cites the Kaccānagotta Sutta, an early Buddhist text, from which it draws one of its major ideas regarding the middle way: the explanation of "right-view" as being a middle way between saying that "everything exists" (referring to the view of permanent existence: Pali: atthitā, Skt. astitva) and saying that "everything does not exist" (non-existence; Pali: n'atthitā, Skt nāstitva).
 This middle way is then defined as the 12 principles (dvādaśāṅga) of dependent origination.

 Thus, Nāgārjuna's main project was to develop the philosophical position of the Buddha's teaching of dependent origination and not-self/emptiness as well as the ideas of the Prajñāpāramitā sūtras in a logical and systematic manner by refuting svabhāva theories and self theories.